neotamoe/psi_jQuery_practice/README.md

 VERY USEFUL HINT: [jQuery has good methods for finding and for changing an element's class](https://api.jquery.com/category/manipulation/class-attribute/)

+ANOTHER HINT: There is an array in the highlightASquare function.
+You will need to find a way to keep track of an index of that array.

 ## jQuery Pro Practice Project (optional)

 Write code to make the number on the DOM countdown each second.
 Only one number should be displayed on the DOM at a time.